 6. Monitor Bank Statements & Credit Reports

 While you’re on a trip it can become quite common to take part in care-free spending.
 It’s easy to forget to check your bank account when you’re having fun, but this bad habit should not be practiced.
 What if someone did gain access to your credit and debit card information?
 You wouldn’t notice until it’s too late.
 Frequently check your bank statements and credit reports on your trip to look out for any suspicious purchases that you don’t remember making.
+Data breach reporting solutions like bank phone notifications will help you catch any suspicious activity.

 7. Safeguard Belongings & Bring Only What You Need